mthom/scryer-prolog/README.md

 First, install the latest stable version of [Rust](https://www.rust-lang.org/en-US/install.html) using your preferred method.
-Then install the latest Scryer Prolog with cargo, like so:
+Then install Scryer Prolog with cargo, like so:

 ```